Church of Our Most Holy Redeemer and St Thomas More, Chelsea: Renamed

 The dedication of the church was changed in 1935 after Thomas More was canonised.
 It became the Church of the Most Holy Redeemer and St Thomas More.

 Repair and renovation

 In September 1940, during the Second World War, the church was damaged by a bomb which killed nineteen people.
 The west wall and organ were destroyed.
 After the war, the church was repaired.

 In 1962, the restoration work was undertaken in the church.
 From 1970 to 1972, the church was reordered.
 The floor of the chancel was relaid, so that the altar could be brought towards the congregation and a marble ambo was installed.
 In 1980 a new font was also installed to match the ambo.
+The Stations of the Cross are by the Irish sculptor Ken Thompson, installed for the Millennium.